 This Article is applicable to all prisoners serving sentences of imprisonment for convictions of impaired driving under G.S.
-20-138.1 and prisoners serving sentences of life imprisonment which include a finding pursuant to G.S.
-15A-2002 that they are eligible for parole after 25 years. sentenced prisoners, including Class A and Class B felons, and Class C felons who receive a sentence of life imprisonment, who are not subject to Article 85A of this Chapter."
+20-138.1 and prisoners serving sentences of life imprisonment. sentenced prisoners, including Class A and Class B felons, and Class C felons who receive a sentence of life imprisonment, who are not subject to Article 85A of this Chapter."